artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/software-development-process.markdown

 ---
 layout: post
-title:  "[draft] The software development process"
+title:  "The software development process"
 date:   2016-10-19 12:09:07 +0200
 categories: management
 ---

-Here I have wrote all the things I faced during the software development process ... blah blah
+Here I am going to share all the things I faced during the software development process.
+This article is in working progress (and always will be).
+Feel free to discuss out the content on github or make a pull request with your changes.

-### The sprints
+### Planning

+#### Features planning

+If something becomes difficult to plan or to do there is high change there is a mistake in the design or solution.

+#### Sprints

-Sprint is a chunk of job usually planed for week or two.
+A sprint is a chunk of job usually planed for week or two.

-Important thing is to have the realistic goals that bring as much value as possible.
-To figure this out you can measure where users spend most of the time in your app and knowing what functionality is the most crucial for your business.
+Thare are a couple of suggestions
+* *Do not take to much* The goals has to be realistic and possbile to acomplish.
+It is quite obvious, but developers tend to overextimate thier capcatity to solving the problems, becouse everyone wants to be seen as smart person.
+In another hand when the developers accomplish everyting on time it allows feel them good.
+* The goals should bring as much value as possible.
+Like baking a pie using the sand, which is labor intensive, doesn't bring any value.
+Nobody will eat such pie.
+The same thing, however less obvious, happens to the software.
+Try to measure where in your app the users spend most of the time, or try to find out what functionality will bring real appriciaton.
+Every change in your app, like change a library, should be strongly argumented.
+* Consider *Fun Fridays* - Allow the developers to take any task from back log they want. (without it the task that has category unimportant, not urgent will never be completed, however some of them might bring unexpected value to the project) In addition, the developers work more effective on things they like.

+#### IDEA Box

-##### Two levels of planning
+##### Levels of planning

 * *The general goal* of the sprint.
-Almost all apps consist with numerous futures and couple of crucial functionalities, however each has to have a priority.
+All apps consist with numerous futures and couple of crucial functionalities, however each has to have a priority.
 Take is as an example: there is a messaging app, user will be able to send the text and the stickers, but sticker is something extra and might be done latter on.
 To bring the value to the users, we have to focus on raw text sending in first run, and another functionalities that make it possible to publish the app.
 In second run we will plan goals according to
 * Which tasks to take to accomplish general gaol and how to split task over the team.
 The suggestions for this step is *Do not take to much*.
 It is better much better to take stuff from backlog latter on.
 This makes developers feel good, because they finished everything they suppose to and they do extra.

-* *Do not take to much*, it is better to take stuff from backlog instead.
-This makes developers feel good, because they finished everything they should and they do extra.
-* *Fun Fridays* - Allow the developers to take any task from back log they want. (without it the task that has category unimportant, not urgent will never be completed, however some of them might bring unexpected value to the project) In addition, the developers work more effective on things they like.
+#####  Demo after each sprint

-Sprint should end with the demo, where every person involved in the project shows his work to others.
+Sprint should end up with the demo, where every person involved in the project shows his work to others.
 It is also very desirable to publish a new version for the customers.

+### Code managment

+During my career I faced a lot of different approuches to the subject.

-### Git Branching - Branch Management
+#### Git Branching - Branch Management
 There are several successful branching models, but there are my modified model.

 * `master` branch [protected] - contains stable version of the application where are tags with released version named for example `release-1.1.1`.
 Hot fixes are done here and merged back to development branch.
 * `development` branch [protected] - here should land every pull request from feature branches that are desired to be released in the next version

-##### Extra branches
+###### Extra branches
 Those are created for special purpose.
 Should have been described
 * `feature-name` - the feature branch with changes that are not scheduled for the next release
 * `experimental-name` - ...